 Of course, these are simply anecdotes; the stats round out the story of parental loans.
 That AHURI report again:

-“Over the decade 2002–12, a large number of Australians (5.8 million) received one or more cash transfers… the average amount of any one cash transfer ($4,600)…the median is $1,000.
+“Over the decade 2002–12, a large number of Australians (5.8 million) received one or more cash transfers… The average amount of any one cash transfer ($4,600)… and the median is $1,000.
 Over the decade, 2.7 million Australians were the recipients of multiple cash transfers, and of those beneficiaries, the average they received was three transfers.
 On a per-person basis, the average cumulative value of cash transfers over the period 2002–12 is thus higher at $9,000 and the median is also higher at $2,000.”